Hybrid Work Model Examples: How Leading Companies Are Making It Work

 - Reimagine office spaces as collaboration hubs rather than individual work areas

-- Establish clear guidelines for which activities benefit most from in-person interaction
+- Establish guidelines determining which activities benefit from in-person interaction

-- Create virtual social experiences that foster connection among distributed team members
+- Create virtual social experiences fostering connection among distributed teams

-- Implement asynchronous collaboration tools that support different work schedules and time zones
+- Implement asynchronous collaboration tools supporting different schedules

 Employee Resistance to Return-to-Office Mandates

-Many organizations face significant resistance when implementing return-to-office policies.
-A 2024 Gallup poll found 64% of exclusively remote employees indicated they were extremely likely to leave their job unless given long-term remote work options.
+A 2024 Gallup poll found “64% of exclusively remote employees indicated they were extremely likely to leave their job unless given long-term remote work options.”

 Solutions:

-- Involve employees in developing hybrid policies to increase buy-in and address concerns
+- Involve employees developing hybrid policies increasing buy-in

-- Clearly communicate the business rationale behind in-office requirements
+- Clearly communicate business rationale behind in-office requirements

-- Implement gradual transitions rather than abrupt policy changes
+- Implement gradual transitions rather than abrupt changes

 Technology Infrastructure Gaps